 Life coaching — what we here refer to as Results Coaching— can be an incredibly powerful tool for achieving your most important goals.
 For the best results, make sure you’re honest with your coach about your learning style, preferences and personality.
-The more clear they are on your needs, the better your experience will be.
+The clearer they are on your needs, the better your experience will be.
 Here are some important qualities the best coaches should have, and what you should look for when finding a life coach that’s right for you.